powerjg/learning_gem5/part3/MSI/cache-transitions.rst

 For instance, when writing the transitions you will realize you forgot to add an action, or you notice that you actually need another transient state to implement the protocol.
 This is the normal way to write protocols, but for simplicity this chapter goes through the file top to bottom.

-Transition blocks consist of two parts, the begin state, event to transition on, and end state and all of the actions to execute.
+Transition blocks consist of two parts.
+First, the first line of a transition block contains the begin state, event to transition on, and end state (the end state may not be required, as we will discuss below).
+Second, the transition block contains all of the actions to execute on this transition.
 For instance, a simple transition in the MSI protocol is transitioning out of Invalid on a Load.

 .. code-block:: c++